Questions about

 - Walk-in — staff creates a token at the desk for customers who arrive in person

-If a customer messages about a complaint or order change mid-chat, Munafe's intent detection flags it and sends a WhatsApp alert to your manager so staff can respond quickly.
+If a customer messages about a modification, cancellation, or complaint mid-chat, Munafe's intent detection flags it immediately and sends a WhatsApp alert to your manager — so they can act before the customer leaves or writes a review.

 Yes.
 Every confirmed order generates a branded digital receipt — a PNG image with your restaurant name, itemised bill, GST breakdown, and a QR code.
 It's sent automatically to the customer's WhatsApp chat and stored for 48 hours at a unique URL.
 No thermal printer required on the customer side.